ChallengeSY/nu-replayer/readme.md

 * Jump to any turn: Ctrl+J
 * Quickly convert raw turns: Ctrl+Q
 * Start a slideshow from the current turn: Ctrl+W
+* View a combat: V
 * Player List: F5
 * Planet List: F6
 * Ship List: F7

+## VCR Player
+Nu Replayer comes with its own Visual Combat Recording (or simply VCR) player.
+In addition to being able to watch VCRs that have taken place, Nu Replayer also automatically computes "what ifs" for each VCR, and summarizes them as percentages that a given outcome occurs.

+### Controls
+* Change replay speed: 1-9
+* Enter step mode: Spacebar (any other key exits step mode

 ## Networking
 Nu Replayer features complete network support, allowing downloading of lists and turns *without* relying on any other tools (not even a web browser).